“You are not the Mommy!” This is an oft-repeated phrase at my house directed at bossy siblings. Do you struggle with how to parent a bossy child too?

 The fresh wisdom of the statement was a surprise to her, but seemed common sense to me.
 God was gracious to me in giving me this insight early on with my little ones and their bossy siblings.

-Bossy Siblings need to recognize Order & Authority
+Truth #3 Bossy Kids Need to Recognize Order & Authority

 Our God is a God of order.
 We live in a world where honor and authority are looked down on.
 It is not so in the Kingdom of God.